kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - An IP address assigned to a running instance can only be used again by another instance once that original running instance is in a terminated state.
 - You cannot assign IP addresses for multiple instances simultaneously, You can specify the IP address of one instance at a time when launching the instance.
 - Public IPs can only be assigned to instances with one network interface.
+- You can attach an ENI in one subnet to an instance in another subnet in the same VPC; however, both the elastic network interface and the instance must reside in the same Availability Zone.
 - You can assigne multiple EIP addresses to EC2 instances.
 EIP addresses should only be used on instances in subnets configured to route their traffic directly to the Internet gateway.
 EIPs cannot be used on instances in subnets configured to use a NAT.
 - You can create a default route for each subnet.
 The default route can direct traffic to egress the VPC via the IGW/VPG/NAT.
 - Peering connections are only available between VPCs in the same region.
 Peering can be done with VPC in a different AWS account.
 Peered VPCs must have non-overlapping IP ranges.